Oil is a must-have component for both car and mower engines to operate as designed, but can you use car oil in lawn mowers? Absolutely yes!

 Here’s How to Change Lawn Mower’s Engine Oil

-Yes, it’s practical to use car oil in lawnmowers, but ensure the quality you use is compatible with your mower engine.
+Yes, it’s practical to use car oil in a lawn mower, but ensure the quality you use is compatible with your mower engine.
 This is because some mower engines are sensitive to the additives in car oil, so using the wrong grade oil can reverse the effects of lubrication.